SophiaBabl/InfoLing2_project/README.md

 ## Project Structure

-- `data/` – combined dataset of MBIC and BEADs with additional features "emotion scores", "dominant emotion", "
+- `data/` – combined dataset of MBIC and BEADs with additional features "emotion scores", "dominant emotion", "leaning scores" and "political leaning"
 - `notebook/` – main analysis notebook with pipeline steps (Note: Due to widget metadata, GitHub may not render the notebook preview correctly.
 Please open it locally for full functionality.)
 - `results/`: csv-files of all preditions and all fold metrics from both model trainings